Mickelson meltdown comes early -- with a 4-putt at US Open

 For the most part, Mickelson’s galleries were small and quiet, maybe because there was no real show to watch.

 There was no drama, a la Pinehurst, no meltdown, a la Winged Foot.
-No hitting the ball while it was still moving (Shinnecock) and it’s virtually certain he will not be subjected to another agonizingly close call, the likes of which have undone him at the handful of U.S. Opens that he played well enough to win.
+No hitting the ball while it was still moving (Shinnecock) and it’s virtually certain he will not be subjected to another agonizingly close call, the likes of which have undone him at the handful of U.S. Opens that he played well enough to win over the years.

 Instead, if there was a victory on this day, it was that he made it through five-plus hours with mostly cheers from the notoriously tough Boston crowd.